-- Adjust mindset in short term to one of swimming same time with less effort
+- Adjust mindset in short term to one of swimming the same time with less effort

-- Reduce high intensity work to one key block per week as 15-20% of overall weekly volume or a small block in each session totalling same amount.
-E.g assume 3 x 2500m/week (7500m total) Options = 1 block of 1500m or 3 x 500m at CSS pace or above
+- Reduce high intensity work to one key block per week as 15-20% of overall weekly volume, or a small block in each session totalling same amount.
+For example, assume 3 x 2500m/week (7500m total) options = 1 block of 1500m or 3 x 500m at CSS pace or above

 - Add more kicking to create balance and rhythm in stroke

 - Add more dry land work to increase mobility in ankles, hips, upper back, shoulders and lats

 - Pay a lot of attention to breathing patterns to help with body position and relaxation in water